rhasanbd/Logistic-Regression-Comparative-Understanding/README.md

 6. Unconstrained Optimization Algorithms: How To

-       -- Scikit-Learn LogisticRegression model uses various algorithms for the optimization in the gradient descent technique.
-In this notebook we will try to understand how to use some of the optimization algorithms.
+       -- Scikit-Learn LogisticRegression model uses various algorithms for the optimizing the Gradient Descent algorithm.
+In this notebook we try to understand how to use some of the optimization algorithms.